blueninj0r/blueninj0r.github.io/_posts/2014-11-28-Getting-Started-With-miniKanren.md

 ### Step 1: Install Scheme!

 There are a bunch of Scheme implementations out there.
-I choose [MIT Scheme](http://www.gnu.org/software/mit-scheme/).
+I chose [MIT Scheme](http://www.gnu.org/software/mit-scheme/).

 You can get it for OS X, Windows and various flavours of *nix.
 There are various download options on the site.